JollyTheDuck/MinecraftIceBoatTrackEditor/README.md

 You can store this data in a .mcfuntions file, read more about this in the next header

 #Importing
-Importing your track is the most complex part of making the track.
+ your track is the most complex part of making the track.

 You have to create a datapack, you can eather follow a youtube tutorial by OMGCraft(https://www.youtube.com/watch?v=Af920SeuVSk).
 Or read more about it here: